Daudxu/eth-wallet-modal/README.md

 ```
-### 3. Then you can add Web3Modal to your Dapp as follows
+### 3. Then you can add eth-wallet-model to your Dapp as follows

 ```
 import Web3 from "web3";